-The right side of this illustration shows the regions of the brain that are active when someone is figuring out a theory of mind problem - trying to determine what someone else is doing.
+The right side of this illustration shows the regions of the brain that are active when someone is trying to determine what someone else is doing.
 The medial surface of the anterior frontal lobe (just above the eyes) is specifically active.